 I did 1800 sq ft in less than 1 hour. thats from the time I arrived until I left the job.
 I used abot 25 gallons of Love.
 I think that I stepped up on the roof once.

 If I was going to clean a roof in a remote area by myself I think I would be sure to call the misses just before getting up on the ladder and then again when I got done.
-That way if I was not heard from she could call the life insurance company.biggrin
+That way if I was not heard from she could call the life insurance company.

 It does pay to be careful.
 I had a friend who fell 8 feet from a roof and was killed.
 I am a Paramedic and last week in the ER a young man came in who fell 12 feet from a roof and it killed him too.
+Take your time and be safe.

 I sent out 200 emails on wednesday to 2/3rds of the realtors in town, got two jobs Friday from the mailing!
 The white roof came clean instantly.
 The other roof was dark and 20 years old. the north side was a B@#%*!
 Customer wanted it done for open house tomorrow.